nasa/cumulus/docs/deployment/cumulus-distribution.md

 The Cumulus Distribution API is included in the main [Cumulus](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus_distribution) repo.
 It is available as part of the `terraform-aws-cumulus.zip` archive in the [latest release](https://github.com/nasa/cumulus/releases).

 To configure a deployment to use Cumulus Distribution, remove or comment the "Thin Egress App Settings" in [the Cumulus Template Deploy](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/main.tf) and enable the Cumulus Distribution settings.
-You may also uncomment/add the `cumulus_distribution_url` environment variable in your `terraform.tfvars` (which is based on [terraform.tfvars.example](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/terraform.tfvars.example)).
-This override allows you to provide a full URL with a port for the Cumulus Distribution URL.
+You may also set the Cumulus Distribution variables in your `terraform.tfvars` (which is based on [terraform.tfvars.example](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/terraform.tfvars.example)).
+These include:

+- cumulus_distribution_url
+- csdap_client_id
+- csdap_client_password
+- csdap_host_url
+- any others under the `Cumulus Distribution Variables` section in the example

 If you are deploying from the [cumulus-template-deploy](https://github.com/nasa/cumulus-template-deploy) repo, also rename `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf.example` to `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf`.